immuneAI/IPS_Recode/README.md

 IPS_working_script

 Hey Guys, Try this code for IPS to run locally.
-On more issue please report to https://github.com/mui-icbi/Immunophenogram
+On any more issues please report here or to https://github.com/mui-icbi/Immunophenogram